hashicorp/terraform-provider-aws/website/docs/r/guardduty_detector.html.markdown

   See [Kubernetes](#kubernetes) and [Kubernetes Audit Logs](#kubernetes-audit-logs) below for more details.
 * `malware_protection` - (Optional) Configures [Malware Protection](https://docs.aws.amazon.com/guardduty/latest/ug/malware-protection.html).
   See [Malware Protection](#malware-protection), [Scan EC2 instance with findings](#scan-ec2-instance-with-findings) and [EBS volumes](#ebs-volumes) below for more details.

+The `datasources` block is deprecated since March 2023.
+Use the `features` block instead and [map each `datasources` block to the corresponding `features` block](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-feature-object-api-changes-march2023.html#guardduty-feature-enablement-datasource-relation).

 ### S3 Logs